Fraunhofer-AISEC/cpg/README.md

 ## Further reading

+You can find a complete list of papers [here](https://fraunhofer-aisec.github.io/cpg/#publications)

 A quick write-up of our CPG has been published on arXiv:

 [1] Konrad Weiss, Christian Banse.
 A Language-Independent Analysis Platform for Source Code. https://arxiv.org/abs/2203.08424